AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/program/content/_index.md

 By default, all nodes in the deployment will be injected with the required contents.
-It is possible, though, to select only a subset of them through the [`in`](/reference/yaml/#contentin) keyword, which expects enough information to be able to build a {{% api package="loader.shapes" class="Shape" %}}
+It is possible, though, to select only a subset of them through the [`in`](/reference/yaml/#contentin) keyword, which expects enough information to be able to build a {{% api package="loader.shapes" class="ShapeFilter" %}}
 through the [arbitrary class loading system](/reference/yaml/#arbitrary-class-loading-system).

-In the following example, only molecules located inside a {{% api package="loader.shapes" class="Rectangle" %}}
+In the following example, only molecules located inside a {{% api package="loader.shapes" class="RectangleFilter" %}}
 get the `ball` molecule:

 {{<code path="src/test/resources/website-snippets/grid-dodgeball.yml" >}}